North America Cut From Alpine Ski Circuit Over COVID - UrduPoint

 Two weeks of competition scheduled November 25-December 6 included men and women racing speed events in Lake Louise, Canada, before going on to the American resorts of Killington (women's technical races) and Beaver Creek (men's technical and speed races).

-The events will now be staged in the French resorts of Val d'Isere and Courchevel, and St Moritz in Switzerland.
+The events will now be staged in the French resorts of Val d'Isere and Courchevel, and St Moritz in Switzerland, with the adapted calendars to be approved in late September.

+FIS said it had been forced into adopting "a different structure due to impacts from the ongoing COVID-19 pandemic".

+"The objective of FIS is to carry out a full World Cup competition programme, protecting the health and welfare of all participants to the best extent possible," it said.